Oversmoothing, Oversquashing, Heterophily, Long-Range, and more: Demystifying Common Beliefs in Graph Machine Learning: Is Oversmoothing a Real Issue?

-Second, a minor scaling in the feature transformation ($2W$ instead of $W$) flips the behavior of several models: curves that decayed in (a) now grow or stabilize, and vice-versa.
-Similar small tweaks (normalization layers, self-loops, alternative aggregators) can likewise create or remove DE collapse, which has been leveraged by prior work to propose OSM mitigation approaches, such as the ones based on feature normalization~\citep{zhao_pairnorm_2020, zhou_towards_2020}.
+Second, a minor scaling in the feature transformation ($2W$ instead of $W$) flips the behavior of several models: curves that decayed in (a) now grow or stabilize, and vice-versa; this behavior is theoretically analyzed in \citet{digiovanni_understanding_2023}.
+Similar small tweaks (normalization layers, self-loops, alternative aggregators) can likewise create or remove DE collapse, which has been leveraged by prior work to propose OSM mitigation approaches, such as the ones based on feature normalization~\citep{wu_simplifying_2019,zhao_pairnorm_2020, zhou_towards_2020}.

 Finally, whether OSM is observed depends on the measure of choice.
 DE reflects raw smoothness, whereas the RQ normalizes by the feature norm.
-As a result, the same model can exhibit mutually contradictory trends for different metrics~\cite{zhang_rethinking_2025}.
-First, GCN's DE collapses under the vanilla aggretation~(a), explodes with a simple rescaling~(b), yet RQ remains essentially flat in both normalised plots (c–d), indicating that GCN embeddings are being rescaled, not necessarily oversmoothed.
+As a result, the same model can exhibit mutually contradictory trends for different metrics~\citep{zhang_rethinking_2025}.
+First, GCN's DE collapses under the vanilla aggregation~(a), explodes with a simple rescaling~(b), yet RQ remains essentially flat in both normalised plots (c–d), indicating that GCN embeddings are being rescaled, not necessarily oversmoothed.
 On the contrary, GAT and SAGE, which had similar behavior as GCN in (a) and (b), decay using RQ (c-d) at a (roughly) linear rate, highlighting how different architectures respond differently to the use of RQ instead of DE.
 Furthermore, subfigure~(d) shows that $AX(2W)$ can stabilize RQ for certain methods, suggesting that normalizations or small parameter adjustments do not affect all models uniformly.
 Therefore, conclusions about OSM depend heavily on metric and model, an observation that we rarely found in the literature.

-In conclusion, OSM is neither inevitable nor uniquely defined: its observation hinges on the architecture, on seemingly innocuous hyper-parameters, and on which stability metric (DE vs. RQ) one adopts.
-Therefore, a natural question arises: does OSM actually limit the models' predictive accuracy?
+In conclusion, OSM is neither inevitable nor uniquely defined: its observation hinges on the architecture, on seemingly innocuous hyper-parameters, and on which stability metric (DE vs. RQ) one adopts \citep{zhang_model_2022}.
+Therefore, a natural question arises: Does OSM actually limit the models' predictive accuracy?
 We investigate this question in the next section.